 Midwives specialize in normal, low-risk childbirth.
 Typically, this means you don’t have any complications.
-If your pregnancy is high-risk, chances are you will be seeing an OB/GYN or specialist.
-If you are planning a cesarean section for whatever reason, you will be seeing an OB/GYN.
+If your pregnancy is high-risk, you will likely see an OB/GYN or specialist.
+If you plan a cesarean section for whatever reason, you will see an OB/GYN.
 Midwives are not trained or licensed for surgery, including c-sections.
 Midwives also have limitations on writing prescriptions for medications, and this can vary by their license and the state they practice.

-Often if you are under the care of a midwife and something comes up which makes you high risk, your midwife may get an OB/GYN involved or, if it is more appropriate, refer you to an OB/GYN for your care.
-Remember, most pregnancies are normal, low risk, and require very little if any, intervention.
+Often, if you are under the care of a midwife and something comes up that makes you high risk, your midwife may get an OB/GYN involved or, if it is more appropriate, refer you to an OB/GYN for your care.
+Remember, most pregnancies are normal, low risk, and require very little, if any, intervention.

 See this episode for more information on choosing or changing your doctor or midwife.

 A childbirth educator provides information and instruction for labor and birth.
 This can be through in-person or online education in a group or one-on-one setting.
-Someone who is a Certified Childbirth Educator has completed a training program.
-There is no universal set of standards or qualifications needed to become a childbirth educator.
+Someone who is a certified childbirth educator has completed a training program.
+No universal set of standards or qualifications is needed to become a childbirth educator.
 There are dozens of organizations that offer certifications, and they vary in their requirements.
-Typically they all require that you attend a training class, read and study materials, complete a minimum number of hours of supervised teaching, attend a minimum number of births, and pass an exam.
+Typically, they all require that you attend a training class, read and study materials, complete a minimum number of hours of supervised teaching, attend a minimum number of births, and pass an exam.
 There are also continuing education requirements.
-If you are comparing different options for a birth class, you may want to ask about certifications or affiliations, as well as experience.
+If you are comparing different options for a birth class, ask about certifications or affiliations and experience.